JakeSteam/blog-personal/_posts/2022-12-07-reviewing-every-jingle-jam-steam-game.md

 I'm still very tempted to come back to this, but I found myself extremely bored during some of the (non-skippable) cutscenes.
 Staring at a blank screen listening to 2 characters have a fairly bland conversation becomes painful after the first few times.

 As mentioned before, the environments are beautiful, and without their excellent design this game would be far, far worse.
 As it is the game is unfortunately a bit too simple for me, I would love some optional puzzles / collectibles, the ability to explore during cutscenes.
 Most importantly though?
 I want to MOVE FASTER.
-The first hour of the game had around 10-12 minutes of content, with the rest of the time left feeling like pointless padding as you slowly navigate down yet another corridor.
+The first hour of the game had around 10-12 minutes of actual content, with the rest of the time left feeling like pointless padding as you slowly navigate down yet another corridor or wait for dialog to end.

 | Landscape | Study | Sewer |
 | --- | --- | --- |